michaelmarty/UniDec/readme.md

 My goal is that this documentation will allow you to utilize the power of the UniDec python engine for scripting data analysis routines and performing custom analysis.
 Also, it will allow you to add new modules to the UniDec GUI.

-I'm still working on documenting some of the windows and extensions, but the core features should be here.
+I'm still working on documenting some of the windows and extensions (including MetaUniDec), but the core features should be here.

 The C code is proprietary and not open source.
-The copyright is owned by the University of Oxford.
+The copyright is owned by the University of Oxford and University of Arizona.
 If you are interested in the C source code, please contact me.
 It should be possible to share with appropriate licensing or research agreements.